elunna/nerfhack-changelog/README.md

 * Shopkeepers start with more gold, usually more than double the standard amounts (gnoll)

 #### Pets are limited by charisma
-* Your maximum number of pets is normally (CHA / 4), but (CHA / 8) on the Astral Plane.
+* Your maximum number of pets is normally (CHA / 3).
 If you get more pets than that, they will be untamed starting with the weakest first (Evil)

 * Ported from EvilHack with modifications
-* The number of pets you can have on a level is now capped at Charisma divided by 4.
+* The number of pets you can have on a level is now capped at Charisma divided by 3.
-* For example, if your charisma is only 7, you can keep 1 pet, at 8 charisma you can keep 2 pets.
+* For example, if your charisma is only 7, you can keep 2 pets, at 9 charisma you can keep 3 pets.
 * However, if you exceed this limit, your weakest pets (based on level) will be the first to become untamed, with ties resolved randomly.
 * Untamed pets that were previously mistreated, such as resurrected ones, may even turn hostile.
 * Your steed, while counting toward your pet limit, will never become untamed.
 * Summoned spell beings do not count toward the total pet limit.
-* On the Astral Plane, the requirement is doubled - so your maximum pets is determined as (CHA / 8).
-* Since the minimum CHA possible is 3, you may not be able to have a pet if your charisma is too low.
+* Since the minimum CHA possible is 3, you should always be capable of retaining a pet.

 **Misc pet changes:**
 * Steeds are more aggressive - if your steed has a tameness level of 15 or more, it will actively attack monsters instead of merely reacting to being attacked (Evil)